County Seat (store)

 County Seat was an American clothing retailer founded in 1973.
 With more than 740 stores at its peak, the chain closed in 1999 following Chapter 11 bankruptcy.

 History

-Jack J. Crocker, then the CEO of SuperValu supermarkets, founded the chain in 1973 in Dallas, Texas.
+Jack J. Crocker, then the CEO of SuperValu supermarkets, founded the chain in 1973 in Dallas.
 Appropriate for the pun in its name, County Seat specialized in blue jeans and other casual wear.
 In 1977, the chain grew to 183 stores, and also began to sell sports clothing.